Who Is #SaltBae? The Truth Behind The Meme

-The Internet sensation that is #SaltBae has been revealed to be Turkish chef Nusret Gökçe.
-Gökçe, who owns nine steakhouses across Turkey and the Middle East came to the world’s attention when a video of him chopping and salting a steak in his unique style went viral, with the internet christening him Salt Bae.
+The internet sensation that is #SaltBae has been revealed to be Turkish chef Nusret Gökçe.
+Gökçe, who owns nine steakhouses across Turkey and the Middle East, came to the world’s attention when a video of him chopping and salting a steak in his unique style went viral, with the internet christening him Salt Bae.

 A video posted by nusr_et (@nusr_et) on

 Gökçe is an active social media user, and often shares videos of himself preparing food and engaging with customers in his restaurants.
-The 34-year-old chef was tracked down by NBC recently, and spoke about his background and newfound celebrity status.
+The 34-year-old chef was tracked down by NBC recently, and spoke about his background and new-found celebrity status.

 “I’m the happiest man in the world.
 So far, we’ve been the conversation.
 Everybody is doing the same move.”

 The video that started it all has now amassed more than 10 million views.
-Aside from photos and videos of food, Gökçe shares snippets of his personal life with followers, including his rigorous fitness routine and jet setting life style.
+Aside from photos and videos of food, Gökçe shares snippets of his personal life with followers, including his rigorous fitness routine and jet-setting life style.

 A video posted by nusr_et (@nusr_et) on

 Gökçe also shares evidence of his encounters with celebrities.
-On his Instagram account are photos of the chef meeting Tommy Hilfiger, Roger Federer and the Crown Prince of Abu Dhabi.
+On his Instagram account are photos of the chef meeting Tommy Hilfiger, Roger Federer, and the Crown Prince of Abu Dhabi.
 Perhaps the most notable celebrity encounter came last week when it was reported that Leonardo DiCaprio ate at Gökçe’s Dubai restaurant.

 According to Gökçe’s manager, Noyan Ersolmaz, DiCaprio was very impressed by the meeting, going on to say that Gökçe had performed a “cutting show” for the star and provided him with a personalized menu.
 The chef posted a photo of the interaction on Instagram on Thursday, which has so far gained over 700,000 likes.